Taking Pictures at the Scene of an Auto Accident to Use in Your Personal Injury Case

 - All sides of your vehicle (even the undamaged sides if any)

 - All sides of the other vehicle(s) in the crash, especially of the car that hit you

 - Focus on the vehicle’s four corners

-- Shots of the vehicle’s identifying features like license plate and VIN
+- The vehicle’s identifying features like license plate and VIN

 - Road signs that provide information, such as speed limits